-The Center for Veterans Enterprise promotes business ownership and expansion for veterans.
+The VA's Office of Small and Disadvantaged Business Utilization promotes business ownership and expansion for veterans.
 They provide resource assistance for veterans and service-disabled veterans who are considering starting or expanding a business.
 The staff works with all federal agencies, large contractors and not-for-profit assistance organizations.
 The following is a summary of the important services Vetbiz offers:

 Many Federal Agencies and private businesses have not been able to find enough veteran-owned businesses to meet their goals and contracting objectives.
 Veteran-owned businesses can't afford to market to all potential federal customers or even understand how to locate them.
 VIP is the answer; created as a free service to the veterans who have helped this nation remain free and strong!
 VIP allows users to search for veteran-owned businesses, register veteran-owned businesses and update business profiles.

 An Assistance Program is a service of a government or private organization that offers help to individuals or business owners.
 This content of this database is outlined in Section 302 of Public Law 106-50, the Veterans Entrepreneurship and Small Business Development Act of 1999.
 This service allows users to search, register and update assistance programs.

 On October 20th, 2004, the President signed Executive Order 13360 calling for an increase federal contracting and subcontracting opportunites for service-disabled veteran businesses.
 On December 12th, 2004, the Executive Office of the President issued a memorandum to all Federal agencies on the implementation of the Executive Order.
 This memorandum provides guidance to assist agencies in preparing their strategies to implement the Order.
 This service offers strategy plans, agency past performance, links to federal procurement and data system information.